 Real estate vacancies in Logan West are 5.8%, which is lower than one will find in 61.2% of American neighborhoods.
 Demand for real estate in Logan West is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Logan West neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Logan West neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 19.8% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.5% of all neighborhoods in America.

 More people ride the bus in this neighborhood each day to get to work than 99.4% of U.S. neighborhoods.